cite-architecture/cite-services-spec/README.md

 0. Requests and replies are exchanged using HTTP.
 1. Requests are formatted as URLs with no request parameters, structured as documented in the individual microservice specifications.
 The general syntax of a request in CITE microservices is `/service name/request?/URN value?/format?`.
 2. Replies are structured in a dynamically specified format chosen from a set of defined options, or in a defined *default* format.

-> Suggested formats to support: json, line-oriented delimited text.
-> Suggested default: json.
+At present, the only defined format is the default JSON format.

 ## Initial specifications